Counterfactual Simulatability of LLM Explanations for Generation Tasks: Methods

 \subsection{Datasets}

-We select two generative tasks that represent practical LLM use cases and whose natural language explanations differ in relation to generality and precision.
+We select two generative tasks that represent practical LLM use cases and whose natural language explanations differ in generality and precision.
 For the first task of \textbf{news summarization}, we use the CNN/DM dataset \citep{nallapati-etal-2016-abstractive}.
 Summarization is chosen as it is a well-studied application for language generation.
-Additionally, this task allows us to study high-level, abstract explanations since summarization does not rely on facts learned during the LLM's pre-training, rather its ability to identify key elements from the input document.
+Additionally, this task allows us to study high-level, abstract explanations since summarization does not rely on facts learned during the LLM's pre-training, rather its ability to extract key elements from the input document.

-Conversely, we also investigate \textbf{medical suggestion}, a domain where faithful explanations are critical as they allow humans to accurately predict the model's behavior.
+Conversely, we also investigate \textbf{medical suggestion}, a domain where explanations are critical.
 For this task, we use the Taiwan e-Hospital Dataset, a collection of 86,399 Mandarin question answer pairs from the online health website Taiwan e-Hospital \citep{chen-etal-2022-learning-generate}.
-We select this specific dataset because each sample consists of a question, suggestion, explanation triple, ensuring that the questions are complex enough such that explanations are helpful.
-Furthermore, this dataset mirrors the practical setting we aimed to study, where everyday users interact with LLMs to seek general medical advice without any specialized knowledge.
+The data was translated into English using the Google Translate API.
+We select this specific dataset because each sample consists of a question, suggestion, explanation triplet, ensuring that the questions are complex enough such that explanations are helpful.
+Furthermore, the dataset also mirrors the practical setting we aim to study, where everyday users interact with LLMs to seek general medical advice without any specialized knowledge.